DoguparthiAakash/Mithl-OS/README.md

 1.  **Rust Integration:** Helping us move more drivers to Rust.
 2.  **UI Design:** Refining icons and window themes.
 3.  **Testing:** Running the ISO on real hardware and reporting logs.
+4.  **Core Development** Adding functions and features to make it happen.
+5.  **App store and Apps** Building/Developing/Converting Apps that wanted to run in the os.

 **Steps to Contribute:**
 1. Fork the repo.